All Products

 • If Resolve all domain names is set to Yes, the domain name list is ignored and all domain names are resolved.

-• The blacklist has a higher priority than the domain name list.
-If a domain name exists in both the domain name list and the blacklist, the blacklist rule applies, and resolution is denied.
+• The blacklist has higher priority than the domain name list.
+If a domain name appears in both the domain name list and the blacklist, the blacklist rule applies and resolution is denied.

 Important

-• The Chromium Embedded Framework (CEF) and Chrome browser use google.com.
+• The CEF framework and Chrome browser use google.com

 Delete a domain name

-In the domain name list, click Delete next to the domain name that you want to remove.
+In the domain name list, click Delete to the right of a domain name.
 Confirm the deletion to remove the domain name rule.

 Note